sjMalik/vue-app-with-vuetify/README.md

 Inspects content-type header to parse response correctly Throws an error (catch) if the response is not OK Stringifies JSON and sets content-type header

+* Get image with url from the https://imgur.com/